Topic Editors

 Dear Colleagues,

-There are currently numerous developed lab-on-a-chip (LOC) technologies, and they continue to find new applications.
-The integration of AI technologies has the potential to revolutionize the development and application of lab-on-a-chip devices by enhancing their capabilities, improving their efficiency, and enabling new applications.
-Medicine, pharmacology, chemistry, biology, and biotechnology are the areas that traditionally benefit the most from LOC applications, but environmental protection, food science, and power engineering represent emerging areas for microfluidic device application.
-Industrialization and commercialization present the biggest challenges for LOC technologies, which are now reinforced by novel fabrication and prototyping technologies, such as 3D printing and laser processing and smart, bio-inspired, and nanoengineered materials, and boosted by computational fluid dynamics (CFD)-based performance optimizations.
+There are now numerous lab-on-a-chip (LOC) technologies, and they continue to expand into new applications.
+The integration of AI has the potential to revolutionize the development and use of LOC devices by enhancing their capabilities, improving efficiency, and enabling new functionalities.
+While medicine, pharmacology, chemistry, biology, and biotechnology have traditionally benefited the most from LOC applications, new areas such as environmental protection, food science, and power engineering are emerging as important fields for these technologies.

 In this topic, we aim to present and review the latest developments in LOC technology and related techniques that bring microfluidics closer to the market.
 Interdisciplinary works from various disciplines of science are particularly welcome, especially when they combine experimental research on LOC with in-depth process analysis and mathematical modeling.
 We eagerly await your submissions.